 A quick word about newsgathering

 I’m a news junkie by nature and by trade who monitors the news of the day since politics touches virtually every aspect of American life.
-I’m also a beat reporter focused on Congress and national politics and in constant, direct contact with lawmakers, aides, White House officials, advocacy groups, academics and subject matter experts to enlighten my reporting.
+I’m also a beat reporter focused on Congress and national politics and am in constant, direct contact with lawmakers, aides, White House officials, advocacy groups, academics, and subject matter experts to enlighten my reporting.
 This communication occurs on and off the record and is fundamental to my ability to break news and keep you up to date.

 I intend to quote sources by name as often as possible.
 But sometimes, sources ask me to keep them anonymous because they cannot publicly speak about the information they’re sharing.
 When this happens, I publish the best description of their role.
 If you see an unnamed source in my reporting, it is because I made the editorial decision that the significance of the information they were willing to share was 1) more valuable in the public domain than in my notebook and 2) not worth the risk to their professional employment or personal safety from disclosing their identity against their wishes.